DoryAzar/e28/p3/README.md

 ## Validations

 2 types of validations have been used:
 + Client validations: Vuelidate has been used for client side validation on the inputs that are handled by a `v-model`.
-File inputs have been ommitted from the client side validation
+For File inputs, custom validators have been created to validate availability of the file.

 + Server validations: All inputs are also validated on the server side.
 Server validations return the status along with the appropriate messages that need to be displayed.
-The Client makes sure to handle how to display error messages
+The Client makes sure to handle how to display error messages as well.

 ## Pages summary
 + Posters Page: page displaying all the posters